What is L&I? It stands for the Department of Labor and Industries in Washington State, the government agency responsible for workers’ compensation.

 If you get wage replacement (also known as time loss compensation), you’ll earn 60 – 75% of your earnings prior to the injury.
 The same applies to pensions if you are unable to work anymore.

 But if you aim for a settlement, the sum can vary dramatically according to the injury.
-According to the rating you get, earnings can vary in the 6-figures for compensation.
+Based on the rating you get, earnings can vary in the 6-figures for compensation.

 What is the difference between workers’ comp and L&I?

-In other words, workers’ comp is a right you have access through via L&I. It’s the entity that will pay the benefits, as well as settlements or pensions.
+In other words, workers’ comp is a right you have access to via L&I. It’s the entity that will pay the benefits, as well as settlements or pensions.

-This isn’t the case however of workers at companies that are self-insured.
-These employers instead of paying premiums to L&I, opt for an insurance company to pay workers’ comp.
+This isn’t the case of workers at companies that are self-insured, however.
+Instead of paying premiums to L&I, these employers opt for an insurance company to pay workers’ comp.

 And since these employers hired an insurance provider, making your workers’ comp claim with them is more difficult.
 They have lawyers who will actively do their best to dismiss your case and provide the least compensation possible.